LanguageMachines/frog/README.md

 ## Container Usage

+A pre-made container image can be obtained from Docker Hub as follows:

+``docker pull proycon/frog``

-You can build a docker container as follows, make sure you are in the root of this repository:
+You can also build a container image yourself as follows, make sure you are in the root of this repository:

-``docker build -t LanguageMachines/frog .``
+``docker build -t proycon/frog .``

 This builds the latest stable release as packaged for [Alpine Linux](https://pkgs.alpinelinux.org/packages?name=frog), if you want to use the latest development version from the git repository instead, do:

-``docker build -t LanguageMachines/frog --build-arg VERSION=development .``
+``docker build -t proycon/frog --build-arg VERSION=development .``

 Run the frog container interactively as follows, you can pass any additional arguments that ``frog`` takes.

-``docker run -t -i LanguageMachines/frog``
+``docker run -t -i proycon/frog``

 Add the ``-v /path/to/your/data:/data`` parameter if you want to mount your data volume into the container at `/data`.

+## Python Binding

+If you are looking to use Frog from Python, please see https://github.com/proycon/python-frog instead for the python binding.
+It is not included in this repository.

 ## Credits